wp-plugins/related/readme.txt

 === Related ===
-Contributors: chipsandtv, mpol
+Contributors: mpol
 Tags: related posts, related, post
 Requires at least: 3.3
 Tested up to: 3.7.1
-Stable tag: 1.2
+Stable tag: 1.2.1

 A simple 'related posts' plugin that lets you select related posts manually instead of automatically generating the list.